jwhonce/obsidian-cli/README.md

 obsidian-cli query tags --exists --count obsidian-cli query tags --contains "project" --format json obsidian-cli query status --exists --format full

+# Start an MCP server for AI assistant integration
+obsidian-cli serve --vault /path/to/vault
+# The server runs until interrupted with Ctrl+C
 ```

 Once fully installed, you can also use the command directly: